Loading

 Use these endpoints to manage files and check task status.

 task_id.
 The response includes creation and expiry timestamps to help you track result availability, along with specific error details if a task fails.
 Results are retained for up to 7 days, depending on the operation.file_id.
 Returns details including file name, size, type, and creation/deletion timestamps.
 Generated or uploaded files are retained up to 30 days based on user's plan, unless destroy is enabled to delete them immediately.
 You can use this endpoint to check if the file has expired using its file_id.multipart/form-data request.
-Each file receives a unique file_id that can be used with the PDF APIs.file_id for uses with the PDF APIs.| HTTP Status | Reasons |
+Each file receives a unique file_id that can be used with the PDF APIs.file_id for uses with the PDF APIs.Follow these steps to remove pages from PDF files using the API.
+The process involves uploading files, checking the task status, and downloading the result.

 You can delete PDF pages by uploading a file directly (multipart upload) or referencing a file_id of a stored file.
 Remove specific pages, ranges, or use keywords for flexible page deletion.

-# Standard Response { "taskId": "04a06cd5-158d-4191-a45b-6f58249c599d", "inputIds": [ "7a9e4b12-f3c8-4d56-b7e1-8c2f9d0a3e6f" ] } # Response with destroy=true (No File IDs as they are deleted right away) { "taskId": "04a06cd5-158d-4191-a45b-6f58249c599d" }curl -X 'POST' \ 'https://api.apifreaks.com/v1.0/pdf/remove-pages?pages=1,5,10&output=cleaned_document' \ -H 'X-apiKey: YOUR_API_KEY' \ -F 'file=@/path/to/document.pdf'
+# Standard Response { "taskId": "04a06cd5-158d-4191-a45b-6f58249c599d", "inputIds": [ "7a9e4b12-f3c8-4d56-b7e1-8c2f9d0a3e6f" ] } # Response with destroy=true (No File IDs as they are deleted right away) { "taskId": "04a06cd5-158d-4191-a45b-6f58249c599d" }curl -X POST "https://api.apifreaks.com/v1.0/pdf/remove-pages?pages=1,5,10&output=cleaned_document" \ -H "X-apikey: YOUR_API_KEY" \ -F "file=@/path/to/document.pdf"

 Notes: